Chronological Faculty List, 1875-present

 1911-12, Hart, Albert Bushnell, Visiting Harvard Exchange Professor of History, winter

-1916-22, Pletcher, Nuba M., Assistant Professor of History and Economics (Ph.D.
+1916-22, Pletcher, Nuba M., Assistant Professor of History, Commercial Geography, and Economics (Ph.D.
 Columbia).
 Simultaneously taught at Shattuck-St. Mary's Preparatory School in Faribault, where he taught until 1963.
+(Absent on leave in government research work in Washington, DC, 1918-19.)

 1919-22, Helming, Oscar C. Professor of Economic History, taught Industrial and Social History of England and U.S.